dsc-courses/practice.dsc10.com/problems/su22-final/q1-best-plot.md

 # BEGIN SUBPROB

-Do toy dogs have smaller `"size"` values than other dogs?
+Do toy dogs have smaller `'size'` values than other dogs?

 ( ) Bar plot
 ( ) Scatter plot